50 World-Class Museums:

 British Museum

 The British Museum is massive, and you could spend a week here.
 Don't.
-Instead, bee-line straight for the Rosetta Stone in the ancient cultures hall.
-It's right there when you walk in—you can't miss it.
-This is the actual artifact that let us decode Egyptian hieroglyphs.
-That's kind of insane when you think about it.
+Instead, head to Room 4 (Egyptian Sculpture Gallery) to see the Rosetta Stone.
+It's prominently displayed in the center of the room—the actual artifact that let us decode Egyptian hieroglyphs.
+Standing next to it is genuinely awe-inspiring.

 FREE (suggested donation £2)